-Year 4 Year 5 Year 6 Digestion and food Human timeline Circulation and exercise б 1 Animal growth To describe the human life cycle, including the stages of growth and development (baby, toddler, child, teenager, adult, elderly).
+Year 4 Year 5 Year 6 Digestion and food Human timeline Circulation and exercise ding Animal growth To describe the human life cycle, including the stages of growth and development (baby, toddler, child, teenager, adult, elderly).
 To describe changes that occur during puberty (in boys and girls).
-To know that gestation periods vary across mammals. understanding • To know the main organs of the human digestive system (mouth, teeth, tongue, oesophagus, stomach, small and large intestines) and describe their simple functions.
-To know the main parts of the human circulatory system (heart, blood vessels and blood).
-To know that the heart pumps blood around the nde Animal • To know the different types of human teeth (incisor, body. structure canine, premolar and molar) and their simple functions To know that the blood vessels transport blood and and around the body. abpa function To know that the blood transports vital substances around the body, including oxygen and nutrients. cientific knowledge To understand the relationships between different organ systems. fic • To know that teeth can be damaged, including the effect To understand the impact of diet, exercise, drugs anti of sugary and acidic food. and lifestyle on the way a body functions.
-Sci • To know that it is important to brush teeth twice a day, To know that the heart rate is the number of beats Health make good food choices and visit the dentist regularly. per minute and breathing rate is the number of breaths per minute. and • To describe the teeth of carnivores and herbivores, and understand why they are different.
-To know that exercise increases heart and nutrition • To know that predators hunt for their food and prey are the animals being hunted. breathing rates. • To know that producers make their own food. • To know that food chains begin with a producer followed by consumers, and arrows to show the energy passed on.
+To know that gestation periods vary across mammals.
+Scientific knowledge and understanding Animal structure and function To know the main organs of the human digestive system (mouth, teeth, tongue, oesophagus, stomach, small and large intestines) and describe their simple functions.
+To know the different types of human teeth (incisor, canine, premolar and molar) and their simple functions To know the main parts of the human circulatory system (heart, blood vessels and blood).
+To know that the heart pumps blood around the body.
+To know that the blood vessels transport blood around the body.
+To know that the blood transports vital substances around the body, including oxygen and nutrients.
+To understand the relationships between different organ systems.
+Scientific kn Health and nutrition To know that teeth can be damaged, including the effect of sugary and acidic food.
+To know that it is important to brush teeth twice a day, make good food choices and visit the dentist regularly.
+To describe the teeth of carnivores and herbivores, and understand why they are different.
+To know that predators hunt for their food and prey are the animals being hunted.
+To know that food chains begin with a producer followed by consumers, and arrows to show the energy passed on.
+To understand the impact of diet, exercise, drugs and lifestyle on the way a body functions.
+To know that the heart rate is the number of beats per minute and breathing rate is the number of breaths per minute.
+To know that exercise increases heart and breathing rates.